tjsullivan1/tjsullivan1.github.io/_posts/2016-12-14-tjsullivan1-site-launched.md

 date: 2016-12-14
 ---

 Well.
 Finally got around to putting this old website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.
 P.S.
-I copied this and the templates from http://jmcglone.com/guides/github-pages/
+I copied this and the templates from [J McGlone](http://jmcglone.com/guides/github-pages/)